Anne Hathaway: 2022–present: Critical resurgence

-Hathaway starred opposite Jared Leto in the Apple TV+ miniseries WeCrashed, about the company WeWork; she was also executive producer of the series.
+Hathaway executive produced and starred opposite Jared Leto in the Apple TV+ miniseries WeCrashed, about the company WeWork.
 It received favorable reviews, with particular praise for Hathaway's portrayal of Rebekah Neumann.
 Angie Han of The Hollywood Reporter commended her for resisting "the temptation to turn Rebekah into an exaggerated caricature of an entitled woo-woo type, which ultimately only makes Rebekah funnier".
 Hathaway starred in James Gray's semi-autobiographical period drama Armageddon Time, portraying a character inspired by Gray's mother.
 David Rooney of The Hollywood Reporter considered it her best performance since Rachel Getting Married, while Owen Gleiberman of Variety praised Hathaway for making her character "at once affectionate and blinkered".

-The 2023 Sundance Film Festival marked the release of Eileen, a thriller based on Ottessa Moshfegh's novel of the same name, starring Hathaway and Thomasin McKenzie.
-Hathaway was cast as a glamorous criminal psychologist, and she described the project as "Carol meets Reservoir Dogs".
-Terming the film a "perverse folie à deux", Ryan Lattanzio of IndieWire believed that "Hathaway has never been better in a role that feels [...] tailor-made for her".
+In her two film releases of 2023—Eileen and She Came to Me—Hathaway played emotionally troubled psychiatrists.
+Eileen, based on Ottessa Moshfegh's thriller novel of the same name, starred Thomasin McKenzie in the title role and premiered at the 2023 Sundance Film Festival.
+Hathaway described the project as "Carol meets Reservoir Dogs".
+Ryan Lattanzio of IndieWire believed that "Hathaway has never been better in a role that feels [...] tailor-made for her".
+At that year's Berlin International Film Festival, Rebecca Miller's romantic comedy She Came to Me, was released.

-Hathaway will next star in Rebecca Miller's romantic comedy She Came to Me alongside an ensemble cast.
-She will also team with Jessica Chastain for the psychological thriller Mothers' Instinct, which will serve as a remake of the 2018 Belgian film of the same name.
+Hathaway's first release of 2024 was as a grieving mother coping with the loss of her son in the thriller Mothers' Instinct.
+A remake of the 2018 Belgian film, she co-starred with Jessica Chastain.
+Hathaway created a "protective layer" between herself and her character, requesting for cast and crew members to refer to her by her character's name as she deemed the loss of a child her "worst fear".
+Writing for The Guardian, Peter Bradshaw thought that her performance was overshadowed by that of Chastain.
+She next led the romantic comedy The Idea of You, based on Robinne Lee's novel of the same name, playing a divorced mother who begins a romance with a younger pop star.
+Alissa Wilkinson of The New York Times believed that the film "succeeds mostly because of Hathaway's performance", and praised her chemistry with co-star Nicholas Galitzine.

+As of March 2025, Hathaway will next star alongside Michaela Coel in David Lowery's Mother Mary and will lead David Robert Mitchell's science fiction film Flowervale Street.
+She will also reunite with Christopher Nolan on the historical epic The Odyssey and star in a film adaptation of Colleen Hoover's thriller novel Verity.
+In June 2025, Hathaway began filming The Devil Wears Prada 2, reprising the role of Andrea "Andy" Sachs.
+The film is scheduled for release in May 2026.